New York City Department of Education: School buildings

 Many school buildings are architecturally noteworthy, in part due to the efforts of C. B. J. Snyder.
 Since 1988 construction has been in the hands of the New York City School Construction Authority.

-Most schools were built prior to the passage of the Americans with Disabilities Act and are not accessibile or only partially accessible to people with physical disabilities.
+Most schools were built prior to the passage of the Americans with Disabilities Act and are not accessible or only partially accessible to people with physical disabilities.
 The Office of Accessibility Planning, which is located within the Office of Space Management, collaborates with other offices within the DOE to facilitate projects that specifically focus on improving the accessibility of school buildings.

 Every school building is given an accessibility designation of either, No Accessibility, Partially Accessible or Fully Accessible, which is listed on the school's profile.
 In addition, schools are given an accessibility rating from a scale of 1–10.
-All buildings built on or after 1992 are fully accessible and are given a 10 out of 10 rating.
+All buildings built in or after 1992 are fully accessible and are given a 10 out of 10 rating.
 Students with physical disabilities get priority admission to fully or partially accessible schools.

 The department has closed many failing elementary, middle (intermediate) and high schools.
 The buildings of some of the larger schools have been turned into "Campuses" or "Complexes" in which a number of smaller school entities, educationally independent of each other, co-exist within the building.